INM-6/nnmt/README.md

   non-specific building blocks.
 However, it is difficult to draw a line between the calculations that belong to `meanfield_calcs.py` and the ones that belong to `aux_calcs.py`.

+- __utils.py__ is a module which contains utility functions.
+It contains functions that simplify working with pint quantities and decorators for checking that passed parameters are in valid regimes.

 # How to Get Started / Installation